Half Moon Theatre: Decline

-By the mid 1980s, the Half Moon theatre Company was beginning to lose its popular appeal.
+By the mid 1980s, the Half Moon Theatre Company was beginning to lose its popular appeal.
 Problems arose with both the financial management and the artistic programme.
 In the late 1980s the company was using all of its grant from the Greater London Arts Association to service debts from the construction.
 The grant was halved in 1990, as it was not being used for its intended purpose of financing performance.
 The theatre closed in June 1990, unable to continue.

 The Conservative Government policy of the time was that arts organisations should be self-supporting through ticket sales and generate income through sponsorship and other activities.
 This went against the Half Moon Theatre philosophy of bringing low cost theatre to 'new' audiences.
 They wanted to provide political theatre to those who were on low disposable incomes, which meant keeping ticket prices down.
 The low income audience and strong political agenda, in turn meant that commercial sponsors were not interested in the theatre.

-The Half Moon Young People's Theatre remained intact as a separate company and is still performing, with a small theatre in Whitehorse Road, Stepney.
+The Half Moon Young People's Theatre remained intact as a separate company and is still performing, with a small theatre in White Horse Road, Stepney.
 The Half Moon Photography workshop continued with the Camerawork gallery and darkroom space in Roman Road, Bethnal Green, and is now a part of the Four Corners film collective.
 After years of disuse, the theatre was converted into a JD Wetherspoon public house called The Half Moon.